 Height – 1435mm

-Cargo capacity – 470L
+Cargo capacity – seats up: 470L

-While the Skoda Scala misses out on a top-three finish, it can take solace in being the most commodious hatchback in the small car segment.
+While the Skoda Scala misses out on a top three finish, it can take solace in being the most commodious hatchback in the small car segment.

 There are two variants on offer in the Scala range with two differing turbo-petrol engines powering the front wheels via a dual-clutch gearbox.